-Ralph Martin Meers, 85, of Dallas Georgia passed away on October 2nd, 2025.
-Ralph was born in Draketown, GA November 28, 1939.
-Ralph lived a remarkable life devoted to family, faith and the fight for fairness and dignity for all people.
+Ralph Martin Meers, 85, of Dallas, Georgia, passed away on October 2, 2025.
+Ralph was born in Draketown, GA on November 28, 1939.
+Ralph lived a remarkable life devoted to family, faith, and the fight for fairness and dignity for all people.

-He is preceded in death by his parents, Forrest Turk and Myrtle Beatrice Meers; His beloved wife Sarah Frances Meers; His sister Shirley Ann Meers and Brother Bobby Meers as well as a granddaughter, Samantha Regla Smith.
+Ralph was preceded in death by his parents, Forrest Turk and Myrtle Beatrice Meers; his beloved wife, Sarah Frances Akins Meers; his sister Shirley Ann Meers; his brother Bobby Meers; and his granddaughter, Samantha Regla Smith.

-Ralph's purpose in life was clear.
-To make the world a better place.
-To honor his memory, the family asks that you do the same- call someone you haven't spoken to in a while, renew a fight for something you believe in, or just reach out to someone you know is hurting.
-That was the way Ralph lived his life and this is how we can preserve and remember his legacy.
+Ralph’s purpose in life was always clear: to make the world a better, fairer place.
+To honor his memory, the family invites you to do the same—call someone you haven’t spoken to in a while, stand up for what you believe in, or help someone in need.
+That’s how Ralph lived every day, and it’s how his legacy will live on.

-A memorial service will be planned and shared so that those who knew and loved Ralph can come together and celebrate his life.
+A memorial service will be planned and announced, so that those who knew and loved Ralph can gather to celebrate his extraordinary life.

 You may share your thoughts and condolences at www.samclarkfuneralhome.com.